 You may be all too familiar with the following scene at company meetings.
-At the end of the meeting, your employees gather up their belongings hastily, and you hear them grumbling to each other about how this information could have been relayed in a memo.
-Disappointing as it may be, they very well might be correct.
+At the end of the meeting, your employees gather up their belongings hastily and you hear them grumbling to each other about how this information could have been relayed in a memo.
+Disappointing as it may be, they might be correct.
 Instead of allowing these negative meetings to continue happening, consider the benefits of stand-up meetings.
-At the KiwiCommerce, we start our days with 20-minute stand-up meetings.
+At KiwiCommerce, we start our days with 20-minute stand-up meetings.
 Understanding what these meetings are and how they help can allow you to see their benefits.

 Understanding Stand-up Meetings

 When you hear about a stand-up meeting for the first time you might wonder if it literally is a meeting where you stand up.
 In this case, the name is indeed quite telling.
 At these meetings the employees all stand up and of course, accommodations are made if necessary.
 You may wonder why anyone would want to stand up for the duration of a meeting, especially if you’ve been subject to particularly long agendas in your career.
 The fact that the meetings are stand-up style is a strong indicator that they aren’t going to last for a long time.

 Businesses can conduct stand-up meetings in a variety of ways.
 Our meetings in the morning are about 20 minutes long.
 Companies can determine different lengths if doing so suits their purposes, but the point is to be brief.
 The major goal of our meetings is to discuss what happened yesterday and what will happen today, and each employee shares.
 During this time, employees can receive guidance from one another and get a clear picture of what they are going to achieve that day.
 Now that you know what the stand-up meetings are and how they are conducted here, you can begin to learn about the benefits.